Chapter 4: Optical systems & ray tracing

 Optical detectors

-Detector planes, recorded intensity maps, and wavelength-dependent collection efficiency.
+Detector planes, intensity maps, spot patterns, image formation, and wavelength-dependent collection efficiency. -

-The Cooke Triplet is a historically important three-element lens and a good first complete system to study.
-The tutorial uses detector images and efficiency spectra to build intuition about losses, clipping, and spectral throughput.
+The Cooke Triplet is a classic three-element lens and a good first complete system to study.
+The tutorials use detector images and efficiency spectra to build intuition about losses, clipping, aberrations, focal behaviour, and spectral throughput.

 - Cooke Triplet (Part A): Optical response